Code of Conduct

 - Students will not harass, abuse, or insult other students, instructors, or Duke TIP staff members on the program websites or tools or in any communication related to the program.
 Such harassment or abuse may include, but is not limited to:

-- communication that degrades or demeans an individual or group based on that individual or group's ethnicity, sex, race, religion, or sexual orientation
+- communication that degrades or demeans an individual or group based on that individual or group's ethnicity, sex, race, religion, or sexual orientation;

-- interaction of a sexual nature
+- interaction of a sexual nature; or

-- intimidation or threats of any kind
+- intimidation or threats of any kind.

 - Students will view Duke TIP as a community and will recognize the commonalities and respect the differences that make each student unique.
 Students will abide by Duke University’s nondiscrimination policy regarding race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, genetic information, and age.

 - Students will access Duke TIP's eInvestigators websites and tools only for program-related purposes.